 - Step your feet together so the big toes are touching.
 Inhale to raise your left leg into the air, holding for five breaths.

 - Then come into Tip-Toe Three-Legged Dog by lifting the right heel as high as you can to stretch the arch of the right foot, as you simultaneously circle the left foot in all directions (this feels so good!).
 Hold here for five breaths, keeping the shoulders parallel to the floor.

 - Lower the left foot back to the floor and repeat Three-Legged Dog and Tip-Toe Three-Legged Dog on the right side.

 - Lower the right foot and come back to Down Dog for another five breaths, trying to lower the heels even more, feeling a deeper stretch in the calves.

 When dealing with heel pain, opt for shoes with lots of support in the heels and arches.
 You should also stay away from high heels as much as possible when dealing with plantar fasciitis.
 Any heels, especially tall, point ones, will place extra strain on your tendons.
 If skipping heels is simply not an option, then at least minimize the time you spend in those heels, and limit the height to under three inches.
 Switch to more supportive shoes at every opportunity.
 And never walk barefoot when your heel pain is acting up.

 3) Watch Where You Run

-Since heel pain is a common symptom for runners, it stands to reason that runners must take steps to avoid plantar fasciitis.
+Heel pain is a common symptom for runners.
+So runners must take steps to avoid plantar fasciitis.
 One easy way to do so?
 Avoid street and sidewalk running.
 Instead, try to train on soft, even surfaces like a dirt trail or groomed path.